Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Actions.md

 gameplayActions.Enable();
 ```

-When you enable an action, the Input System resolves its bindings, if this hasn't happened already or if the set of devices usable by the action has changed.
+When you enable an Action, the Input System resolves its bindings, if this hasn't happened already or if the set of devices that the Action can use has changed.
 For more details about this process, see the documentation on [binding resolution](ActionBindings.md#binding-resolution).

 You can't change certain aspects of the configuration, such Action Bindings, while an Action is enabled.
 To stop Actions or Action Maps from responding to input, call  [`Disable`](../api/UnityEngine.InputSystem.InputAction.html#UnityEngine_InputSystem_InputAction_Disable).

-While enabled, an Action actively monitors the [Control(s)](Controls.md) it is bound to.
+While enabled, an Action actively monitors the [Control(s)](Controls.md) it's bound to.
 If a bound Control changes state, the Action processes the change and creates a response if the state change represents an [Interaction](Interactions.md) change.
 All of this happens during the Input System update logic.
 Depending on the [update mode](Settings.md#update-mode) selected in the input settings, this happens once every frame, once every fixed update, or manually if updates are set to manual.

 ### Responding to Actions

 An Action doesn't represent an actual response to input by itself.
 Instead, an Action informs your code that a certain kind of input has occurred.
 Your code then responds to this information.

-There are several ways in which this can be done.
+There are several ways to do this:

 1. Each Action has a [`started`, `performed`, and `canceled` callback](#started-performed-and-canceled-callbacks).
-2. Each Action map has an [`actionTriggered` callback](#inputactionmapactiontriggered-callback).
+2. Each Action Map has an [`actionTriggered` callback](#inputactionmapactiontriggered-callback).
 3. The Input System has a global [`InputSystem.onActionChange` callback](#inputsystemonactionchange-callback).
 4. You can poll the current state of an Action whenever you need it using [`InputAction.ReadValue<>()`](#polling-actions).
 5. [`InputActionTrace`](#inputactiontrace) can record changes happening on Actions.